MichalBerg99/azure-containerization-tools/README.md

 3. Branch Name (Optional): The name of the branch in you Git Repository to use for the deployment
 4. Azure Container Registry (ACR) Name: The name of your ACR.
 5. Azure Kubernetes Service (AKS) Name: The name of your AKS cluster.
+6. Namespace (Optional): The Kubernetes namespace to which the application should be deployed.
+If not provided, the "default" namespace will be used.
-6. Networking Capabilities: Optional selections to enhance your application.
+7. Networking Capabilities: Optional selections to enhance your application.
 	- Storage Account (optional): Provides scalable cloud storage.
 	- Redis (optional): Offers an in-memory data structure store.